 - Father Damien’s Church.
 This attraction is on our list of places to visit during our Molokai Alii Tour, but it felt prudent to include it on this list considering the contributions Father Damien (also popularly known as Saint Damien of Molokai) made to the population of Molokai during his lifetime.

-Our Molokai Ferry runs 7 days a week between Lahaina, Maui and Kaunakakai Harbor, Molokai; two carry on items are allowed per person, and children under the age of three are free.
+Our Molokai Ferry runs 7 days a week between Lahaina, Maui and Kaunakakai Harbor, Molokai; two carry on items are allowed per person.
 For more information, visit our Molokai Ferry page, or if you think a planned tour is more your speed then we’d recommend our Molokai Alii Tour, where your day is planned and you’re taken around Molokai in a comfortable air conditioned bus with a knowledgeable local tour guide.

 There are so many fun, interesting, and educational things to do on Molokai that it was difficult to limit our list to just five.
 If you’ve done any of the things on our list, we hope you’ll share your experience with us!